Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 If you can pay the lump sum, it almost always saves money.
 Spreading the shortage increases your payment by more each month and doesn't eliminate the underlying gap as efficiently.

-If you've recently switched insurers and are worried about how that affects your escrow, this step-by-step guide to switching home insurance companies covers how to notify your lender and keep your escrow updated.
+If you've recently switched insurers and are worried about how that affects your escrow, our guide on how escrow works with home insurance covers how to notify your lender and keep your escrow updated.

 Compare Home Insurance Plans in Ohio